More dates

 Well elders: thriving through participating and contributing

-In recent years there has been a greater emphasis on the fundamental role that wellbeing plays in enabling individuals and communities to thrive.
+Over recent years there has been a greater awareness of the fundamental role that wellbeing plays in enabling individuals and communities to thrive.
 Take the opportunity to learn how older peoples' workers and agencies, local government, churches and health services can put wellbeing at the heart of what they do that enables older people to thrive.

 Hear from an experienced wellbeing specialist who has lectured and implemented numerous wellbeing programmes at the local, national and international levels.

 Aotearoa-New Zealand’s population is ageing rapidly.
 There are more and more people living into old age.
-As the baby boomer generation age, many will enjoy reasonable physical health, however mental health issues, in particular depression, will be a prevalent health issue.
+The World Health Organisation has identified that as the baby boomer generation ages, many will enjoy reasonable physical health, however mental health issues, in particular depression and anxiety, will be a prevalent health issue.
 Therefore promoting mental wellbeing will be a major focus for those working with older people.

 Informed by social, cultural and environmental determinants, adopting a wellbeing framework enable workers and agencies to identify how they can be "agents of wellbeing" for older people and how to incorporate wellbeing outcomes into their work.